Sponsored by the Sterling Park Amateur Radio Club, Call Box 599,

 which they log a valid QSO.

-All stations add 500 bonus points for a contact with K4NVA, the
+All stations add 100 points for the first contact with each of the

 Final score is the number of QSO Points multiplied by the